Jawsoo/Suazo_Josue_DMS/README.md

 ## Getting Started
 1. Clone the repository:
 2. Open the project in IntelliJ IDEA.
+3. Run the AnimeDatabaseTest to run checks
-3. Run the AnimeApp class to start the application.
+4. Run the AnimeApp class to start the application.